Gromgorgel/ddPCR/README.md

 - `plots` is a logical, if set to `TRUE` plots will be generated (see below)
 - `silent` is a logical, if is set to `FALSE` warning messages will be generated detailing the choices the algorithm makes when deviating from the standard analysis routine.
 - `vec` is a logical, if set to `TRUE` the results will be returned in a vector instead of a list.
 This is useful when you batch analyse dPCR reactions using `apply` and want the results to be returned as a matrix.
+- `threshold` is an optional numerical of length 1, it manually sets the threshold for counting positive and negative droplets (in Fluorescence Units) and overrides the algorithms calculations.
+The algorithm will still try to define the populations in order to calculate the other statistics.
+Note that even when wrong or invalid (eg below the negative population) the manual threshold will not be overruled.

 When `plots = TRUE` the algortihm will produce two graphical windows with three visual representations of the analysis and its results (two in the first window, one in the second):
 - The first window's **plot A** contains a kernel density plot of the fluorescence values, population boundaries and peaks are indicated with vertical dashed lines.